Manufactured Solutions for an Electromagnetic Slot Model: Discretization

 Defining $\mathbb{V}_h$ to be the span of RWG basis functions~\eqref{eq:rwg} and $\mathbb{V}_h^m$ to be the span of the one-dimensional basis functions~\eqref{eq:rwg_bar}, the Galerkin approximation of~\eqref{eq:efie_sesquilinear} and~\eqref{eq:slot_sesquilinear} is now: find $\mathbf{J}_h\in\mathbb{V}_h$ and $\mathbf{I}_h\in\mathbb{V}_h^m$, such that

 for $i=1,\hdots,\nbasis$, and

 for $i=1,\hdots,\nbasis^m$.

 Equation~\eqref{eq:proj_disc_efie} is evaluated on the exterior and interior surfaces of the scatterer, such that there are $\nbasis^\text{ext}+\nbasis^\text{int}$ unknowns for $\mathbf{J}_h$.
 Similarly,~\eqref{eq:proj_disc_slot} is evaluated for the wires on the exterior and interior surfaces.
 However, for the thick slot model, $\mathbf{I}_m$ is modeled as equal and opposite at the corresponding locations on the interior and exterior surface wires, reducing the number of unknowns for $\mathbf{I}_h$ to $\nbasis^m$.
-Physically, the equality is due to the assumed invariance of the voltage along the small electrical slot depth.
+Physically, this equality is due to the assumed invariance of the voltage along the small electrical depth of the slot.
 The opposite direction is due to the assumption that $\mathbf{n}^\text{ext}=-\mathbf{n}^\text{int}$ and the fact that $\mathbf{M}=\mathbf{E}\times\mathbf{n}$~\cite[Chap.~1]{balanis_2012}.

 The discretized system of equations can be written in matrix--vector form as

 The impedance matrix $\mathbf{Z}$ is given by

 where